mrlux/flickrGal/README.md

 var flickrUserId = '141088533@N02'; // Change to your flickr User ID
 ```

+> Note - remember not to use your api key for anything important in production, I haven't provided any method for storing api keys here.
+That bit's up to you.

 Then simply add the flickrGal div somewhere on your page.
 ``` html
 <div id="flickrgal" data-collections='["all"]'></div>